We currently have several collections and exhibits available through Special Collections in Anderson Academic Commons. For example,

 Check out the Beck Archives webpage for more information on available collections or to make an appointment.

-The 18th Annual Livingston Lecture
+The 18th Annual John C. Livingston Lecture in American Jewish History

 "Wall at the Border: How Contemporary Nativism Echoes Anti-Semitic Immigration Restrictions of an Earlier Era"

-with Dr. Alan Kraut
+Lunch & lecture with Dr. Alan Kraut

 American University in Washington D.C.